ShrekBytes/window-title-reborn/README.md

 <!-- <img src="screenshots/icon.png" alt="Window Title Reborn logo" width="88px" /> -->

 A clean, customizable KDE Plasma panel widget that shows the active window's title and icon.
-Revived and expanded for Plasma 6.6+.

 See it on the KDE Store: [LINK_HERE_LATER]